romeo-codeit/school-sphere/README.md

-# EduManage - School Management System
+# OhmanFoundations - School Management System

 ## Overview

-EduManage is a comprehensive school management system built as a full-stack web application.
+OhmanFoundations is a comprehensive school management system built as a full-stack web application.
 The platform provides functionality for managing students, teachers, exams, payments, resources, and internal communications within an educational institution.

 This version of the application has been refactored to use **Appwrite** as its backend-as-a-service (BaaS), handling authentication, database, and storage.